ann1777/SeleniumPageFactoryFramework/README.md

 ### Running tests
 The tests are easy to run as they are bound to the Maven `test` goal so running the tests is as simple as executing `mvn test` within the directory in which the repo has been cloned.
 The `browser` and `headless` properties can also be specified on the command line, e.g. `mvn test -Dbrowser=firefox -Dheadless=false` will run the tests in normal/headed Firefox.

-Alternatively, the empty `TestRunner` class can be executed using a JUnit runner within an IDE.
+Alternatively, the empty `TestRunner` class can be executed using a JUnit runner within an IDE or by running testng.xml files.

 NB Each test opens up in a separate browser instance (which is closed at the end of the test) so is not the fastest way to run a test suite, but it is the right way as we should ensure that tests are wholly independent of one another, do not share state and can run in any order.
 Cucumber has no `BeforeAll` and `AfterAll` hooks, so we can’t open a single browser at the start of the test suite, navigate to the relevant locators in the setup for each individual test scenario and close the browser at the end of the test suite.
 There are ways round this by using JUnit annotations and Maven phases but nothing that works consistently when tests may be via the IDE as well as from the command line (or CI pipelines).
 Having a separate browser per test also allows for test parallelisation which wouldn't otherwise be possible.